ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 	* Applications with multiple datasources that would benefit from XA transactions should use an embedded transaction manager (recommend [Atomikos](https://www.atomikos.com/) or [Bitronix](https://github.com/bitronix/btm)).
 For more information about Spring Boot JTA, see [Distributed Transactions with JTA](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-jta.html) and [Configuring Spring and JTA without full Java EE](https://spring.io/blog/2011/08/15/configuring-spring-and-jta-without-full-java-ee/).

-		**XA NOTE:** If XA (distributed) transaction management is required, it will likely be necessary to add - at a minimum - a `JtaTransactionManager` bean to your application Configuration class.
+		**XA NOTE:** If XA transaction management is required, it will likely be necessary to add - at a minimum - a `JtaTransactionManager` bean to your application Configuration class.

 * For database schema versioning and data management [Liquibase](http://www.liquibase.org/) is recommended, and is included in the Reference Person sample application.